ShiyangZheng/chatRater/README.md

 # Citation info
 To cite package ‘chatRater’ in publications use:

-  Zheng S (2025). chatRater: A Tool for Rating Text Using Large Language Models.
+  Zheng S (2025). _chatRater: A Tool for Rating Text Using Large Language Models_.
   R package version 1.0.0.

 A BibTeX entry for LaTeX users is